tommasosansone91/geoApp/dev_utils/install_on_raspberrypi.md

 Once `psycopg2` is installed, launch the massive safe installation of required python modules

+### Safe install of modules made by the author

+safe install modules made by the author before massively installing all the other python modules

+    pip install pymongo
+    pip install postgres-helper

+the module `postgres-helper` made by the author requires `pymongo` to be installed.

+Also a manual install of the following packages can help:

+    pip install pandas
+    pip install gdal
+    pip install numpy
+    pip install greenlet

 ### Massive install of python modules in requirements.txt

     cat requirements.txt | xargs -n 1 pip install